easywebhub/tasks/doc/EasyBuilder.md

 ### Authentication
 - [ ] `improve` registry with EasyWeb account
   - [ ] username, check for existing, add sub-fix `number` to make it unique
-  - [ ] email, check for existing and reject
+  - [ ] email, check for existing and reject if happens
   - [ ] password
-  - [ ] registry with facebook, github, google+
+  - [ ] registry with facebook, github, google+ account but must follow unique username rules

 - [ ] `test` login with username & password